 How to create a 360 spin

-- The image names contain a sequence of ascending numerals.
+- File names containing a sequence of ascending numbers

 Spin files are created with the file extension .spin, for example:

 The .spin file name is determined from either the folder or file name:

 - Folder name - if there is one spin in a folder, it will take the name of the folder.

 - File name - if there are multiple spins in a folder, they will take the name of the images.